 - More versatile tenant profile

-- New-build two-beds in developments like EuroCity or Midtown are particularly sought after
+- New-build two-beds in developments like EuroCity Gibraltar and Monument Plaza are particularly sought after by quality tenants

 New-build vs resale:

-- New-build commands premium rents and attracts quality tenants
+- New-build commands premium rents and attracts quality tenants, but carries a higher purchase price

-- Resale properties in good condition can offer better yields due to lower purchase prices
+- Resale properties in good condition can offer better yields precisely because of the lower entry cost

-- Avoid older properties that need significant renovation unless you have local contractor relationships
+- Avoid older properties requiring significant renovation unless you have established local contractor relationships, as construction logistics in Gibraltar add cost

 Locations to prioritise: